abnerpersio/abnerpersio/README.md

 #### Living in Louveira, São Paulo
 #### Dreamer, in love by tech since always.

-- Working with PHP and Node at aftersale
+- Working with NodeJS at aftersale
-- Currently learning React, Node.JS
+- Currently learning React and more about NodeJS

 ```js
 export const experiences = [